AmritaCSN/MinorProject_AyushMohanDas_AMENp2CSN21006/README.md

-# Minor-Major-Project_AyushMohanDas_AMENp2CSN21006
+# Implementable Smaert FIR System via Minifabric Network

-This Project is based on Hyperledger minifabric network.

-It is based on an idea to develop a smart FIR system for the counrty based on block chain.

-The is a to show how blockchain can be beneficial to the heirarchial structure of our policing system.
+This Project is based on Hyperledger minifabric network.It is based on an idea to develop a smart FIR system for the counrty based on block chain.The idea is to show how blockchain can be beneficial to the heirarchial structure of our policing system.
+It has 2 chaicode *(fir and fir2)* that I have added, with 2 oraganizations having 2 peers each runnig on default consesnsus on a netwok *(policenet)* with single channel *(policechannel)* .

-**WORKING:**-

-First You need to have a Ubuntu(Linux) system with the following :

-Docker , Docker compose.
-Java , Node , Npm , Python , Go , installed as dependencies.
+To run this project Ubuntu Jammy 22.04 LTS version was used.

+## __Let us understand the architecture via some diagrams:__

+__A)__

+__B)__

+__C)__

+## __*WORKING:-*__

+1) Install the following dependencies on your system with these command:

+...

+sudo apt update

+sudo apt install docker.io

+sudo systemctl start docker

+sudo systemctl enable docker

+sudo apt install docker-compose

+sudo apt install nodejs npm

+sudo apt install openjdk-11-jdk

+sudo apt install python3

+sudo apt install golang

+npm install express

+...

+Also for docker you need to register your user wth docker and set it to starton each bootup

+2) Minifabric

+  Install minifabric in a folder of your choice:

+...

+...
 Then follow the link- https://github.com/litong01/minifabric to understand minifabric

 To set up the network - follow the docs- https://github.com/litong01/minifabric/blob/main/docs/README.md